California Penal Code 243.4 PC - Sexual Battery

 To show those things, they're typically going to have a scenario where it's clear from the facts and circumstances surrounding the touching.
 They will need to show that the individual who did the touching was attempting to arouse themselves or arouse the other person, versus a situation where two people pass by each other in a crowded location, and there's a touching.

 In that scenario, the prosecutors have a problem proving intent — that the person intended to touch the person versus it was just an accident.
 Suppose you or a loved one is being charged with sexual battery in any courthouses in Los Angeles County Courthouse?
-It would help if you met somebody like me who has been practicing criminal defense for the last 26 years.
-I also wrote a book related to sex offenses called, Know Your Rights.
-You want to take a look at that.

 How to Get the Best Result in a Sexual Battery Case?

 California Penal Code 243.4 PC sexual battery in Los Angeles County and surrounding counties is a serious crime.
-One of the worst things that happen if you get convicted of sexual battery is Penal Code Section 290 PC which says you have to register as a sex offender for ten years.
+One of the worst things that happen if you get convicted of sexual battery is Penal Code Section 290 PC, which says you have to register as a sex offender for ten years.

 Even though it's a misdemeanor charge, it still requires sex registration.
 So there's no way around it unless you can avoid getting convicted of the sexual battery charge, or you could work something out where maybe you take the plea and then get another charge put in its place later so you don't get convicted of the sexual battery.

 It's all protected by the attorney/client privilege.
-Then we'll figure out how to design a plan that works for you – something that tries to avoid sex registration and all of the bad things that come with a conviction for sexual battery.
+Then, we'll figure out how to design a plan that works for you – something that tries to avoid sex registration and all of the bad things that come with a conviction for sexual battery.

 What Are the Possible Defenses?